BdennisB/AVSblog/_posts/2023-03-20-Custom-cerificates.md

 There's two solutions to work with this however:

-## switching from custome to thumbprint
+## switching from customer to thumbprint

 Before doing this, check if this is not going to generate issues as switching it to thumbprint will basically remove all validity cert checks.
 It will simply check to see if there's a certificate but will not validate it